 - Spatial transformations and objects in a scene

 - Sequence learning and higher level cognition

-The schedule linked on this page is from last year's event but will be very similar.
+The schedule linked on this page is from last year's event but we will roughly follow it this year as well.
 We will update it as soon as it is finalized.